JohannesOehm/FhirExtinguisher/README.md

 ## Frontend Development

-You can execute `"node_modules/.bin/webpack-dev-server"` to start an automatically updating version of the frontend.
+You can execute `node_modules\.bin\webpack-cli serve` to start an automatically updating version of the frontend.
+If you start the FhirExtinguisher using port 8081, even the backend will work.
-Note that the backend will not be executed, so there will not be actual function, but for CSS/Vue.js development this is quite nice.

 ## Running